federicopellegatta/raytracing/README.md

 ![Demo animation](./examples/demo.gif)

 ### Convert images from HDR to LDR format
-Ray-Tracing can also convert images from HDR to LDR format (only `png` and `jpeg` are supported):  use the `convertpfm2png` command as in the following example:
+raytracer can also convert images from HDR to LDR format (only `png` and `jpeg` are supported):  use the `convertpfm2png` command as in the following example:
 ```
 $ ./raytracer convertpfm2png --inpfm=/path/to/pfm-file --outpng=/path/to/output-file -f 1.0 -g 1.0
 ```